HeZhang1994/digital-elevation-model/README.md

 ## DEM Dataset - ASTER GDEM

 The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Global Digital Elevation Model (GDEM), i.e., ASTER GDEM or ASTGDEM, is a product of the Ministry of Economy, Trade, and Industry (METI) in Japan and the National Aeronautic and Space Administration (NASA) in United States.
-The source data are collected by the **Advanced Spaceborne Thermal Emission and Reflection Radiometer** on the NASA spacecraft **Terra**.
-ASTGDEM version 1 (ASTGDEMv1) was released on 2009 and ASTGDEM version 2 (ASTGDEMv2) was released on 2011.
-The ASTGDEMv2 data are used in our code.
+The source data were collected by the **Advanced Spaceborne Thermal Emission and Reflection Radiometer** on the NASA spacecraft **Terra**.
+The ASTGDEM version 1 (ASTGDEMv1) dara were released on 2009 and the ASTGDEM version 2 (ASTGDEMv2) data were released on 2011.
+The ASTGDEMv2 data are used in this code (reasons are explained below).

-### Download

-ASTGDEMv2 data can be downloaded from [EarthExplorer](https://earthexplorer.usgs.gov/) (recommanded) or from [NASA Earthdata Search](https://search.earthdata.nasa.gov/search?q=ASTGTM%20V002).

-### ha
+### Data Characteristics

 The ASTER GDEM covers land surfaces between **83°N** and **83°S**.
 It is comrised of 22702 **1°x1° tiles**.
 Each tile contains at least 0.01% land surface.
-Do not be surprised that tiles which contain only ocean area are missing.
+Thus, do not be surprised that tiles which contain only ocean area are missing.

 The data format of ASTER GDEM is **GeoTIFF (.tif)**.

+### Download

+ASTGDEMv2 data can be downloaded from [EarthExplorer](https://earthexplorer.usgs.gov/) (recommanded) or from [NASA Earthdata Search](https://search.earthdata.nasa.gov/search?q=ASTGTM%20V002).

+For EarthExplorer users,